Training and Assessment

 The specific teaching method used will depend on the nature of subject being studied.

-Most of the courses also incorporate the use of videotapes and other audiovisual equipments and computer laboratories.
-Overhead projectors and handouts allied to a number of subjects are employed to facilitate learning by the students.
+Most of the courses also incorporate the use of multimedia and other audio-visual equipment together with computer laboratories.
+Projectors are utilised for powerpoint presentations where relevant and handouts/student notes aligned to the units being undertaken are employed to facilitate learning by the students.

 Where an overseas student is required to take extra units to complete a course of study at the end of their scheduled program, and the remaining units do not constitute a full-time load, the student may complete the units with a less than full-time load.
 This applies to overseas students who are required to repeat units of study, however, Australian Industrial Systems Institute will not allow them to repeat any unit more than once.